arty-24/hello-world/README.md

 # Project Name
-This project is ________.
+This project is my first project using Nvidia AI Workbench and Jupyterlab.
 (Describe the main goals of the project.
 Limit to 1-2 sentences)

 ## Description
-Optional section to provide a more detailed overview of the project.

-## Getting Started
-Optional section to summarize important steps and how to use the project & apps in the project
+A simple hello world prompt